msayson/msayson.github.io/_posts/2017-04-11-adding-user-specific-start-menu-items.markdown

 To create a start menu item with a custom icon, we will:

-1. Create a local .desktop file that will define the start menu item
+1. Define the start menu item in a .desktop file
-2. Add an icon of our choice to the filepath we specified in the .desktop file
+2. Add an icon to the filepath specified in the .desktop file
 3. Refresh the start menu to view our changes

 The following steps were verified on Debian Linux "Stretch" with the LXDE desktop environment.
 As such, they should apply to other Linux distributions using LXDE, and other environments such as KDE may differ in the commands or filepaths used.